Trustworthy-Software/DexRay/README.md

       In this directory, you need to have three folders: malware, goodware, and obf.
       "malware" and "goodware" folders contain the images of the non_obfuscated apps.
       The "obf" contain also "malware" and "goodware" folders but for the obfuscated apps
-    - The name of directory where to save your model.
+    - The name of the directory where to save your model.
     - The name of the file where to save the evaluation results.
     - The key-word about the obfuscated experiment to conduct.
       - obf1 to evaluate DexRay on obfuscated apps that it has seen their non-obfuscated